Paras-Minfy/Assignment-05May2025/README.md

 3. **Create and Work on a New Branch**
    - Created a branch for updating the README file using `git branch feature/update-readme`.
    - Switched to the new branch using `git checkout feature/update-readme`.
-   - Made changes and committed them with `git commit -m "Change README.md"`.
+   - Made changes and committed them with `git commit -m "A2 - Change README.md"`.
    - Pushed changes to GitHub using `git push origin feature/update-readme`.

 4. **Creating a Pull Request and Merging**